 There are many varicose vein providers in the London area to choose from.
 Many are clinic based, largely in and around Harley street, and some based within a hospital setting.
 It is increasingly common to see procedures performed under local anaesthetic within a clinic environment.
 This is arguably a more pleasant experience and significantly reduced the cost of treatment for patients.

 All providers should be Care Quality Commission (“CQC”) registered.
 CQC guidelines cover procedures, policies and management of a clinic or hospital, ensuring that treatment is being conducted in a safe way.

 At UK Vein Clinic, our scanning is undertaken under the leadership of Fabrizio D’Abate, a specialist Vascular Sonographer and award-winning Clinical Vascular Scientist.
 Usually based at St George’s hospital in London, he has tutored on several training courses in vascular ultrasound and holds prizes from the Society of Vascular Technology.
-Mr Stephen Black leads the clinical team and is one of the country’s leading consultant vascular surgeons, responsible for training many of the surgeons in this field.
+Professor Stephen Black leads the clinical team and is one of the country’s leading consultant vascular surgeons, responsible for training many of the surgeons in this field.
 A fellow of the European Board of VascularSurgery, he’s usually based at London’s Guys and St Thomas’s hospital, where he leads the department.

 Only UK Vein Clinic exclusively use Radio Frequency technology which has the lowest failure rate, post-operative pain and most speedy return to normal activity.

 Patients should know what costs they’re exposed to, before they commit time and money to any particular provider.
 The procedure price should be fixed and include all of the consultations, scans and routine follow up required to complete treatment.
 Fixed price procedures have been available for many years now and there really is no excuse for opaque pricing for largely routine, minimally invasive procedures.